 General Course Information

-Course Code PHIL 2040 Course Metaphysics: Identity, Time and Freedom Coordinating Unit Philosophy Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 6 units of Level I undergraduate study Incompatible PHIL 2027 Course Description Metaphysics is the branch of philosophy that investigates very general questions about the nature of reality, questions that are prior to other scientific investigations.
-Where physics might tell us how objects move through space and time, metaphysics investigates questions like `What is the nature of time itself??, `How do objects continue to exist over time and through change??, `What is an object?? or even `What is existence??.
+Course Code PHIL 2040 Course Metaphysics: Identity, Time and Freedom Coordinating Unit Philosophy Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible PHIL 2027 Assumed Knowledge At least 6 units of Level I undergraduate study Course Description Metaphysics is the branch of philosophy that investigates very general questions about the nature of reality, questions that are prior to other scientific investigations.
+Where physics might tell us how objects move through space and time, metaphysics investigates questions like 'What is the nature of time itself?', 'How do objects continue to exist over time and through change?', 'What is an object?' or even 'What is existence?'.
 Metaphysics also concerns itself with questions about the relations between different branches of knowledge.
-For example: `Is the world entirely physical??, or `Can human agency be reconciled with the existence of causal laws??
+For example: 'Is the world entirely physical?', or 'Can human agency be reconciled with the existence of causal laws?'
 In this course, we will approach some of these issues as they are treated in contemporary analytic philosophy.
 We focus particularly on the nature of time (including time travel and the significance of relativity theory); the nature of identity (including personal identity, the paradox of change, and the nature of parts and wholes); and the problem of free will.

 Course Coordinator: Associate Professor Antony Eagle

 The full timetable of all activities for this course can be accessed from Course Planner.

 - Demonstrate understanding of some central philosophical debates in contemporary metaphysics.

 - Analyse contemporary and historical argumentative texts and extract the relevant views and arguments from them.

 - Accurately present philosophical arguments in written form and oral contexts (individual and/or group).